cazacov/CodingKatas/FizzBuzz.CSharp/ReadMe.md

 - Naming convention UnitOfWork_StateUnderTest_ExpectedBehavior
 - Parameterize tests with the TestCase attribute
 - Learn ReSharper shortcuts
-- Try to find test name formatter for NUinit that produces human-readable names (similar to MSpec)
+- **Not working yet:** Try to find test name formatter for the NUnit that produces human-readable names (similar to the MSpec).

+## Mocking Framework ##
+Tried to use NSubstitute mocking framework.
+Not happy with the readability of the resulting code.